Rakibul25/-100daysofcode-mobile_app-/README.md

 - Activity
 - View & View Group
 - Default & Custom adapter.
+- Sqlite

 ### Day 01
 Firstly I’m focusing on android fundamentals.
 Like android components, life cycle, activity, fragment, view, and view group.
 I covered views like edit text, text view, and buttons.
 Also covered different kinds of layouts.
 ### Day 02
 Today I’m covering listview, gridview and recycler view.
 How to take data from an array and show those in a listview or gridview through an array adapter.
 Moving on to custom adapter.
 Taking data from the array and making gridview with custom adapter.
+### Day 03
+Today I’m learning SQLite.
+Creating SQLite database, how to insert, update, delete and show data from a database.